 These tests are done using Uncompressed RAW with continuous burst H+

 |Memory Card||USB Read||USB Write||Nikon Z6||Nikon Z7||Order|

 Note that there used to be a Sony M 150MB/s card that is no longer available.
-It was a lot cheaper than the G card with a performance good enough for most people while still superior to UHS-II cards.
-For this reason, Sony may have discontinued it to force people to spend more money on the G cards.
+It was a lot cheaper than the G card with a performance good enough for most people while still superior to a lot of UHS-II cards.

 Do You Need CFExpress Memory Cards?